 And since Pete sold me on the industrial vintage look, I couldn’t wait to see how this metal cabinet would look all stripped!

-It turned into the cutest little industrial furniture side table with hairpin legs!
+It turned it into the cutest DIY hairpin leg side table!

 In order to create this look, I have to buy some things, but several items I had on hand already.
 This post contains affiliate links).